 These 9 State Parks In Idaho Will Knock Your Socks Off

-Clearly, Idaho has a multitude of opportunities to get out and explore.
-From natural water slides, grueling hiking trails, and scenic vistas to every type of sport offering imaginable, these state parks are just a few of Idaho’s most beautiful and well-loved — and that’s not even including local city and national parks!
+Clearly, the Gem State has a multitude of opportunities to get out and explore.
+From natural water slides, grueling hiking trails, and scenic vistas to every type of sport offering imaginable, these state parks to visit in Idaho are just a few of Idaho’s most beautiful and well-loved — and that’s not even including local city and national parks!